kexa-io/Kexa/documentation/save/AzureBlobStorage.md

 ### Default.json

-For each of your blob storage, no key is mandatory in the original sense of the term execpt:
+For each of your blob storage, no key is mandatory in the original sense of the term except:

 - "containerName": it's refer to the name of your container where you want to store the data